chase5ws/chase5ws/README.md

-### 👋 Hi, I'm Boyang!
+### 👋 Hi, I'm Chase yang!
 ---

 🎓 **Graduated** from National Yunlin University of Science and Technology, majoring in Information Management.
 💼 **Experienced** in roles such as IT Engineer, PM, OM, and Software Team Lead.
 🚀 **Skilled** in 0-to-1 product development, B2C operations, and cross-department coordination.

 💻 *"Code is like humor.
-When you have to explain it, it’s bad. 😂"*
+When you have to explain it, it’s bad."* 😂

 ### 👨‍💻 Projects & Experiences